 CBD and menstrual cramps

-While CBD may not eliminate menstrual cramps, it might be able to reduce the severity of them by reducing inflammation.
-Even though the shedding of the uterine lining is not an inflammatory response, repeated contractions of the walls can lead to excess inflammation and therefore excess pain.
+While CBD may not eliminate menstrual cramps, it might be able to reduce the severity of them.
+Repeated contractions of the walls can lead to excess pain.
 Taking CBD during menstruation could provide some relief in that area.
 A healthy endocannabinoid system can also reduce pain responses by lowering nerve signaling.
 Studies have also shown that some conditions that lead to extreme pain while menstruating correlate with low levels of endocannabinoids.

 CBD and PMS

 We’ve discussed the benefits of CBD for menstrual cramps, but taking CBD for PMS is so popular that it deserves a mention too.
 PMS or premenstrual syndrome is caused by hormonal changes leading up to the period in the luteal phase of a woman’s cycle.
 The most commonly discussed symptom of PMS is mood swings, leading to inexplicable sadness or stress before the start of the period.
 The ECS has the ability to regulate the production of neurotransmitters in the brain, and supporting it with CBD could make mood swings less extreme.
 Other symptoms of PMS include acne breakouts and tender breasts, both of which CBD might be able to help with.
-As an anti-inflammatory agent, it could slow down the growth of inflammatory breakouts, and if applied topically, could bring balance to sebum production in the skin.
+If applied topically, could bring balance to sebum production in the skin.
 CBD also regulates the vanilloid receptor that modulates pain perception, which is why it could help with generalized muscle soreness.
 Using CBD for PMS is common among women biohackers.

 How to use CBD for menstrual cramps